-While some activities were open to everyone living in the community, government-funded services, including clubs, housing, and CBC radio, were generally more relevant to the minority qallunaat population than to Inuit.
-The CBC's first Inuit broadcaster based in Montreal and then Igaluit was Ann Padlo.
+While some activities were open to everyone living in the community, government-funded services, including clubs, housing, and CBC radio, were generally more relevant to the minority Qallunaat population than to Inuit.
+The CBC's first Inuit broadcaster based in Montreal and then Iqaluit was Ann Padlo.
 She appears to have used her communications talents to address local issues.
 In spite of a northern service with Inuit on-air, only a portion of the content was directed to the Inuit community.
-A study about native communications for the federal government in 1973, for example, noted that the CBC radio station in Igaluit served a population that was 59.5% Inuit, but that it only provided programming directed to that audience for 25.2% of the airtime.
-Igaluit resident Mary Panigusig Cousins told the study's authors that better communications and services were needed, explaining, "We Inuit people in the North feel so isolated.
-We never see each other to talk about problems that are the same for all of us."117
+A study about native communications for the federal government in 1973, for example, noted that the CBC radio station in Iqaluit served a population that was 59.5% Inuit, but that it only provided programming directed to that audience for 25.2% of the airtime.
+Iqaluit resident Mary Pangooshoo Cousins told the study's authors that better communications and services were needed, explaining, "We Inuit people in the North feel so isolated.
+We never see each other to talk about problems that are the same for all of us."

-A growing population at the head of the bay also put heavy pressure on the game and fish in the immediate region.
+A growing population at the head of the bay also put heavy pressure on the resources of the immediate region.
 After 1960, harp seal hunting was cut back because of scarcity, and a commercial char fishery on the Sylvia Grinnell River threatened to extinguish that resource altogether by 1966.
 All this change made the town unattractive to some Inuit, and in 1971, eight families prepared to return to the land.
-In 1974, the Keenuyak Association asked Inuit to return to a more traditional mode of living because "youth are drifting apart from their Elders and are losing the Inuit ways and skills and the ability to survive from the land."

-Through the 1970s, four ilagiit nunagivaktangit were established-two in Frobisher Bay at Minnguktuug (Nouyarn Island in Hamlin Bay) and farther south at the mouth of Wiswell Inlet.
-A fourth ilagiit nunagivaktangat which had a population of 70 people at one time was located on Allen Island in Cornelius Grinnell Bay near the old whaling station at Singaijaq.
+In 1974, the Keenuvak Association asked Inuit to return to a more traditional mode of living because "youth are drifting apart from their Elders and are losing the Inuit ways and skills and the ability to survive from the land."
+Through the 1970s, three enduring outpost ilagiit nunagivaktangit were established-two in Frobisher Bay at Minnguktuuq (Nouyarn Island in Hamlin Bay) and farther south at the mouth of Wiswell Inlet.
+A third ilagiit nunagivaktangat that had a population at one time of seventy people was on Allen Island in Cornelius Grinnell Bay near the old whaling station at Singaijaq.
 The Frobisher Bay Hunters and Trappers Association shared polar bear quotas with outlying settlements and this, with other new adaptations, provided a rewarding cultural environment for a couple of decades.
 While living a more traditional life than was possible in town, hunters also found work with biologists doing aircraft surveys of caribou on the Hall Peninsula.
 However, most Inuit living in Igaluit were decreasing the time they spent hunting.
-By 1969, 95% of the entire population of the town was relying on the conventional wage economy at least part time.123
+By 1969, 95% of the entire population of the town was relying on the conventional wage economy at least part time.

 Some of the hardships of an earlier era were avoided through technological change.
-As already mentioned, a large qallunaat presence ended the practice of keeping qimmiit loose in the town.
+As already mentioned, a large Qallunaat presence ended the practice of keeping qimmiit loose in the town.
 While hundreds of qimmiit were killed off in the late 1950s, they were replaced.
 In 1965, most hunters still relied on qimmiit, but reliable snowmobiles were becoming available and affordable.
 By 1969, snowmobiles were so common in Iqaluit that residents were complaining about the number of children operating snowmobiles recklessly through the community.